Mickjr/Database_Queries/README.md

 ORDER BY 1; </pre>

 #############################################################################
-Displaying data for a given condition and sorting the output by multiple columns using integers, the order of the columns in the sort is different than their corresponding order after the SELECT keyword:
+<h2>Displaying data for a given condition and sorting the output by multiple
+columns using integers, the order of the columns in the sort is different than their corresponding order after the SELECT keyword:</h2>
 #############################################################################
 <pre>SELECT EMP_ID, LAST_NAME
 FROM EMPLOYEE_TBL